Canon 400D vs G1X Mark II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 400D and Canon PowerShot G1 X Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 400D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 400D was succeeded by the Canon 450D.
+Both the 400D and the G1X Mark II have been discontinued, but can regularly be found used on ebay.
+The 400D was replaced by the Canon 450D, while the G1X Mark II was followed by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 400D or the Canon G1 X Mark II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.